Dentsu mulls selling headquarters building as employees work remotely

-Japanese advertising giant Dentsu Group Inc. is considering selling its 48-story headquarters building in Tokyo as many employees are working from home amid the novel coronavirus pandemic, sources said Wednesday.
+Advertising giant Dentsu Group Inc. is considering selling its 48-story headquarters building in Tokyo for some ¥300 billion ($2.9 billion), which would make it the highest-priced building to be sold in Japan, according to sources close to the matter.

-The advertising agency expects to sell its office building in Tokyo’s Minato Ward for several hundred billion yen and has already found candidates for buying it, the sources said.

-Dentsu has about 9,000 employees working at the headquarters building constructed in 2002, but only 20% of them are currently commuting to the office as part of efforts to curb virus infections, making large space on floors in the building unused, according to the sources.
+The possible sale would come as many of 9,000 Dentsu employees at the headquarters are working from home due to the novel coronavirus pandemic as part of efforts to curb virus infections, and only about 20% of them currently commute to the office, the sources said Wednesday.

+Earlier in the month, the government declared a state of emergency for the second time in Tokyo and three neighboring prefectures, later expanding it to include some other prefectures.

+There are several candidate buyers for the building, completed in 2002, according to the sources.

-Asked about the plan, a Dentsu official said, “It is true we are considering selling the building as a part of a comprehensive review of our business, but we have not made a decision at this moment.”
+Dentsu said in a statement it is considering selling the building as a part of a comprehensive review of its business, but it "has not made a decision yet."

 The company also aims to reduce its assets and generate cash to ride out the pandemic-hit sales, according to the sources.
 The company also plans to downsize the headquarters office and keep it unmoved by renting some floors of the building from a new owner.